eprocurementontology/E-ARK-CSIP/specification/specification/principles/index.md

 ## 3.4 Information Package Metadata

 ### Principle 4.1:
-*Metadata in a CS IP Information Package MUST be based on standards.*
+*Metadata in an Information Package MUST be based on standards.*

 In order to exchange, validate, process and reuse Information Packages in an interoperable and automated way we need to standardise how crucial metadata are presented in the package.
 “Crucial metadata”, is defined in this specification as the core information about how the package content has been created and managed (administrative and preservation metadata), explicit descriptions about of the structure of the package (structural metadata) and the technical details of the data themselves (technical metadata).

 In order to ensure that these metadata are understood and implemented in a common and interoperable way in any Information Package, the use of established and widely used metadata standards is highly recommended.
 In the current implementation a large proportion of such metadata is covered by the widely used METS and PREMIS standards (see Section 5).

 ### Principle 4.2:
-*Metadata in a CS IP Information Package MUST allow for unambiguous use.*
+*Metadata standards used in an Information Package MUST be used consistently.*

 Many metadata standards support multiple options for describing specific details of an Information Package.
 However, such interpretation possibilities can also lead to different implementations and ultimately to the loss of interoperability.

 To overcome this risk the CS IP requires that, while developing a specific implementation, the chosen metadata standard MUST be reviewed in regard to potential ambiguity.
 If needed, the selected metadata standard MUST be further refined to meet the needs of interoperability and automation.

 ### Principle 4.3:
-*A CS IP Information Package MUST NOT restrict the addition of any additional metadata.*
+*An Information Package MUST allow the addition of supplementary metadata.*

-Previous principles state the importance of highly controlled administrative, preservation, structural and technical metadata for interoperability purposes.
-At the same time the opposite applies for other types of metadata, most prominently for resource discovery (also called descriptive) or Content Information Type specific technical and structural metadata.
-In order to not limit the widespread adoption of the CS IP it has to be possible for any implementer to add any metadata next to the mandatory metadata components needed for package level automation and interoperability.
+The previous principles state the importance of strictly controlled administrative, preservation, structural and technical metadata for interoperability.
+This applies for other types of metadata, most prominently for resource discovery or specific technical and structural metadata.
+To encourage widespread adoption of the CSIP it must be possible for implementers to add arbitary metadata alongside the mandatory metadata components.

-In case organisations need to prescribe further details about descriptive or Content Information Type specific metadata for a deeper level of interoperability it is possible to use the mechanism of Content Information Type Specifications described above.

-To summarise the requirements above from a more technical perspective, the CS IP foresees a modular approach towards Information Package metadata:
+To summarise the requirements above from a more technical perspective, the CS IP adopts a modular approach towards Information Package metadata:

 - All Information Packages share a common core of metadata which allows for the common development of high-level package creation, validation, identification and reuse tools;

-- The rest of the metadata in the Information Package might follow additional agreements which have been made in order to develop specific tools such as, for example, tools to manage archival descriptions in EAD, or for specific Content Information Types like relational databases in the SIARD2 format.
+- Further metadata in the Information Package might follow additional conventions.
+Metadata transferred to support specific tools, for example, tools to manage archival descriptions in EAD, or for specific Content Information Types like relational databases in the SIARD2 format.